pamadei/atmapp/README.md

 ## Getting Started

-Once you clone this repo, you can run try the ATM APP by the following command to start a local web server: **npm start**.
+Once you clone this repo, you can try the ATM APP by the following command to start a local web server: **npm start**.

 ***